『Parenting Post-Wilderness: Parenting a Struggling Teen Before, During and After Treatment』のカバーアート

 著者: Beth Hillman | Parent Coach for Parents of Struggling Teens

-• Parenting Post-wilderness is your guide to parenting a struggling teen, whether they’re home, transitioning home, or presently in treatment.
+Your guide to parenting a struggling teen or young-adult, whether they’re home, transitioning home, or presently in treatment.

-Parents, say goodbye to exhausting confusion, overwhelm and panic and the unhelpful patterns that keep you stuck.
-Learn how to develop healthy responses and set healthy boundaries instead of acting out of fear and anxiety.
+Parents, say goodbye to exhausting confusion, overwhelm, panic and the unhelpful patterns that keep you and your family stuck.
+Learn how to develop healthy responses and set healthy boundaries with your teen instead of acting out of fear and anxiety.

 Experience the relationship-changing power of focusing on your own behavior instead of futile attempts to control your teen.